 Yet eCommerce also faces challenges, first among them is the fight against card-not-present (CNP) payment fraud.
-Card-not-present fraud is on the rise, in the US by 2020.
+Card-not-present fraud is on the rise, expecting to reach $24 billion in the US by 2020.
 The costs of fraud to eCommerce merchants go beyond direct financial losses to include the costs of prevention efforts and damaged business reputations.
 The “true costs of fraud” were to represent 2.38% of eCommerce sales in 2018, a 6% increase over 2017.

 You don’t need to become an expert in card-not-present fraud to protect your business—that’s where trusted payment security partners step up.
 But you will want to become a more informed consumer of fraud protection services.
 These three trends offer a glimpse into the future fight against eCommerce fraud.
 Contrary to many nay-sayers, that future is as bright as ever.